Auto Insurance Glossary

 Insurance Fraud

 Insurance fraud involves false claims or misrepresentations made to gain benefits from a policy.
-This criminal offense ranges from exaggerating damage to staging accidents.
+This criminal offense includes exaggerating damage, staging accidents and filing false claims.
 It costs the industry $40 billion yearly and leads to higher premiums for all drivers.

 Insurance ID Card